 Is there anything else about your experience you want to share?

 “I wasn’t expecting it to be easy.
-I expected not to eat my macros but through the challenge I did.
+I expected not to meet my macros but because of the challenge I did.
 I thought it would be so difficult but I got the help I needed to meet them.”

 Congratulations to Debdatta for winning our Sharing is Caring award!
 Throughout the 28 Days, she took a lot of initiative sharing her journey and asking thoughtful questions that benefits everybody!
 Here are some of the highlights below: